For Current Students

 Welcome, Carthage students!

 Learning Accessibility Services works with students to determine appropriate accommodations in the academic setting here at Carthage.
 If you would like to discuss accommodations, please contact us so we can set up a time to meet in person or talk on the phone about the accommodation process.
 Students with documented disabilities are entitled to accommodations that ensure equal access to Carthage learning experiences.
 Students are responsible for contacting Learning Accessibility Services and providing current documentation.
-Students who do not have current documentation or suspect they may have a learning disability may arrange for assessment services.

 SECURING ACADEMIC ACCOMMODATIONS AT CARTHAGE

 - Contact Learning Accessibility Services (LAS) to let the staff know you intend to request accommodations.
 Please do so as soon as you have decided to attend Carthage.